allura-org/mergekitty/docs/moe.md

   # ... and so on
 ```

-The script takes two arguments, an input config and an output path: `mergekit-moe ./config.yml ./my-clowncar-moe-12x180B`
+The script takes two arguments, an input config and an output path: `mergekitty-moe ./config.yml ./my-clowncar-moe-12x180B`

 Currently the script can output models that use the Mixtral, Deepseek MoE, or Qwen MoE architectures.
 Some output architectures support a shared expert which will be activated for all tokens, which can be configured like this: